-You will not have to pay any tuition fees if you are under 19 and have been resident within the European Union for the three years before your course.
+You will not have to pay any tuition fees if you are under 19 and have been a resident within the European Union for the three years before your course.
 Different rules apply to students from outside the EU and students who are 19 or over at the start of their course.
-Full details are available from the Admissions Office.
+For full details, contact admissions.

-Essential textbooks and materials are provided free of charge, unless they are kept by the student after the course.
+Essential textbooks and materials are usually provided free of charge, but not always.
 Students are expected to pay towards the cost of field trips and visits, although the charges for these are kept to a minimum.
 Examination fees, with the exception of re-sits, are normally paid by the College.

 Make sure you know how to get out of the building in the event of an emergency.
 This will be explained to you during your induction period by your tutor.
 Information notices are displayed in all rooms and corridors and other public places.
 If the alarm sounds you must obey instructions from staff, evacuate the building and assemble in the designated area.

 There are about twenty members of staff qualified in First Aid.
-To contact a first aider, see Ms Linda Pike in the Guidance Office or contact Reception.
-There is a medical room on the site: go to the Guidance Office to use the medical room.
+To contact a first aider, see student services or contact Reception.
+There is a medical room on the site: go to student services to use the medical room.

 Gap Year Grants

 Each year The Association of Parents and Friends will provide funds to support College students who undertake a gap-year project following their final year at the College.
 Details of application procedures will be sent out to Year 13 students in the Spring Term.